smartwinnr/site-smartwinnr/site/content/post/blog1-training-millenials.md

 ## Challenge in Training Millennials

-One of the biggest challenges that companies face is how to onboard millennials and train them effectively.
+One of the biggest challenges that companies face is how to <a href="https://www.smartwinnr.com/post/gamified-onboarding-the-secret-sauce-to-effectively-onboard-millennials-and-gen-z/" class="ml_custom_link" target="_blank">onboard millennials and train them effectively</a>.
 This is especially true for sales based organizations who still have classroom sessions as their primary form of training.
 Millennials have have short attention spans and are adept at multi-tasking.
 They naturally find long classroom trainings to be boring.
 They can be very competitive, but collaborative and congenial too at the same time.
 They are extremely savvy and they want answers and they want them NOW.
 Their unpredictability sends many a brave sales trainer scrambling.
 We have heard many experienced sales trainer bemoan their lack of attention in the classroom.

 So, why don’t we turn their so-called shortcomings into strengths and design a sales training program just for them?

 Use these 5 tried and tested ways to engage millennials in sales training:

   1.  **Micro-Learning - Learning in Byte-sized Pieces**
   Millennials absolutely abhor pages and pages of training material, even in digitised form.
 Put them in a classroom and they will be bored to no end.
 They have been brought up in the world of Twitter, Facebook and Instagram.
 They are more familiar with small pieces of information sent in bursts.
-Introduce Micro-Learning.
-It’s a way to send byte-sized information at regular intervals.
+Introduce <a href="https://smartwinnr.com/post/microlearning-an-effective-way-to-train-millennials/" class="ml_custom_link" target="_blank">Micro-Learning.</a> It’s a way to send byte-sized information at regular intervals.
 Almost like you are tweeting the information.
 This goes well with their short attention spans.
   Break up your training material into essential pieces of information.
 And send those information at regular intervals.

   2.  **Mobile Based Learning**